-- Take your bacon and make it crispy.
+- Take your bacon and render it down until it’s crispy.
 You will want it crispy enough so that it is able to easily crumble.
 Set aside.

-- In the leftover bacon grease, fry your onions until desired doneness.
+- In the leftover bacon grease, fry the onions until desired doneness.
 I like mine to be a bit caramelized.

 - Once onions are darkened, add in tomatoes and crumbled bacon.
 Add in the spices, sugar and vinegar.

 - Bring to a simmer and let reduce for about half an hour.